UWPCE-PythonCert/PythonCertDevel/_sources/exercises/mailroom-meta.rst.txt

 Your goal is to use a JSON-save system started in the Metaprogramming Lesson (:ref:`metaprogramming`) to make your model classes saveable and loadable as JSON.

+YOu can download the package here:

+:download:`json_save.zip </examples/metaprogramming/json_save.zip>`

+And it may also be in your class repo solutions dir:

+``solutions/metaprogramming/json_save/``

 You can use either the decorator-based or meta-class based approach.

 You may need to extend the JSON-save module a bit to make it work for you!